 The Tx and Rx redundant systems are designed to provide an interface for user configuration and control of the systems.
-In the Tx system, the IBUCs monitor status can initiate switching when required.
+In the Tx system, the IBUC \boldsymbol{G} s monitor status can initiate switching when required.
 The unit on the B: side can be commanded to clone itself to the unit on the A: side.
-This ensures that the B: side IBUC is configured identically to the A: side IBUC.
-M&C features are available via the interface module enabling a single point of control for both IBUCs.
-Commands and alarms unique to the redundancy systems are built-in to the IBUC M&C software.
+This ensures that the B: side IBUC \boldsymbol{G} is configured identically to the A: side IBUC \boldsymbol{G} .
+M&C features are available via the interface module enabling a single point of control for both IBUC \boldsymbol{G} s.
+Commands and alarms unique to the redundant system are built in to the IBUC \boldsymbol{G} M&C software.

-The interface module includes an Ethernet hub to enable users to monitor and control both IBUCs in TCP/IP with a single Ethernet connection and cable.
+The interface module includes an Ethernet hub to enable users to monitor and control both IBUC \boldsymbol{G} s in TCP/IP with a single Ethernet connection and cable.

 For remote operation, the redundant systems are equipped with a Monitor and Control function.
-The M&C function includes an FSK modem interface, an RS232 interface, an RS485 interface, a hand-held terminal, an Ethernet interface, multifunction LEDs, and one alarm relay closure (Form-C).
+The M&C function includes an FSK modem interface, an RS232 interface, an RS485 interface, a hand-held terminal, an Ethernet interface, multifunction LEDs, and two alarm relay closures (Form-C): one for the A:side IBUC G and one for the B: side IBUC G.